CohanR/MotorEvokedPotentials_Propofol_ML/README.md

    The MSE provides a measure of the average squared difference between predicted and actual MEP amplitude values.
 The smaller the MSE, the closer our predictions are to the actual values, which indicates a better model.
 An MSE of 1.0924 gives us a rough idea about the accuracy of our predictions, though to really gauge how good or bad this is, one would typically compare it to other models or benchmarks.

-### Overall Interpretation:

-- Age has a small negative impact on MEP amplitude.
-- Propofol dosage has a small positive impact on MEP amplitude.
-- Being right-handed seems to reduce the MEP amplitude a bit when compared to being left-handed.
-- The model has a certain level of prediction error as indicated by the MSE.

 *Note: This is a synthetic dataset.
 Real-world data might present different relationships, and statistical significance tests are also necessary to validate the observed effects.